anchalwalia/BookStore/AnchalsBookStore/README.txt

 3:49am : Adding the data access in namespace in ApplicationDbcontext.cs.
 3:51am : Deleted all the three default class1.css files from the project.
 3:55am : Build the project but get three errors in Statup.cs file and trying to solve it in next step.
+3:58am : Moved Models into AnchalsBooks.Models and deleted the original one.